U.S. to push debt relief, Ukraine aid at G20 finance meeting in India

 "I wouldn't expect her to engage with Russian counterparts in any way other than to forcefully refute any incorrect statements they make during the meetings," the official said.
 "And to be very direct in her criticism of Russia and Russia's war."

 The official said Yellen had no meetings with Chinese counterparts to announce at present.
-Yellen said last week that she hopes to travel to China for high-level economic meetings, but the timing would be up to the State Department and the Pentagon after of the recent downing of a Chinese surveillance balloon that floated over the continental United States.
+Yellen said last week that she hopes to travel to China for high-level economic meetings, but the timing was uncertain as the State and Defense departments were leading the U.S. response to the incident involving a downed Chinese surveillance balloon earlier this month.

 PRESSING FOR DEBT RELIEF